espocrm/documentation/docs/administration/bpm-events.md

 ### Timer Start Event

 A starting point of the process.
 It initiates processes by scheduling.
-You need to specify the list report that returns records for initiating processes and scheduling in crontab notation.
+You need to select a list report (which returns records for initiating processes) and specify execution scheduling (in crontab notation).

 ![Timer Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-1.png)

-Can be used to start an event sub-process.
+Can be also used to start an event sub-process.
+In this case, it is scheduled to be triggered at a time defined by event paramaters.

 ![Timer Start Event for event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-timer-2.png)